anandbhaskaran/AzureIoT/README.md

 This will send the message to cloud using Python

 ## 2. Recive from Cloud
-THis will recieve messages that are triggered in the Azure IOT
+This will recieve messages that are triggered in the Azure IOT

 ## 3. Web Apps Node IOT Hub
 A cloned repo that helps us to monitor the messages sent to cloud